SethKoren/starter-academic/content/authors/admin/_index.md

 I'm a theoretical physicist working at the junction of high energy theory and the real world.
 I have broad interests across many aspects of particle physics, the universe, field theory, and gravity, and I enjoy collaborating, mentoring, and other forms of talking about physics.

 I obtained my doctorate in summer 2020 under the supervision of Nathaniel Craig, with a thesis focused on novel approaches to the hierarchy problem.
-My thesis includes an extensive introduction to renormalization, the hierarchy problem, classic frameworks to approach it, and more recent work, and can be viewed [on the arXiv here](http://arxiv.org/abs/2009.11870).
-I've now moved to Chicago as a postdoctoral fellow.
+I'm rather proud of the extensive introductory chapters I wrote explaining renormalization and the hierarchy problem, and reviewing classic solutions as well as more recent work.
+Considerable focus is placed on clearing conceptual pitfalls and on debunking common misconsceptions.
+It can be viewed [on the arXiv here](http://arxiv.org/abs/2009.11870).